Omni Calculator logo

 TMMR=MMR×n\footnotesize \rm{TMMR = MMR × n}

-Our margin call calculator can work as a maintenance margin calculator if you turn on the advanced mode\footnotesize \rm{advanced \ mode} of the calculator.
+Our margin call calculator can work as a maintenance margin calculator if you expand the Total margin amounts\footnotesize \rm{Total\ margin\ amounts} section of our tool.

 So, considering open loss(OL)\footnotesize \rm{open \ loss (OL)} as the unrealized loss from contract price fluctuations per contract, then we have three situations: